luckyfrappe/groundwork/TESTING.md

 Further reducing number of errors by formatting all Line is longer than 80 characters. reducing number of warnings.to 24.

+-deleting trailing spaces reducing numnber of errors to 20

 ### Manual Testing